acornies/gamify-aws-hcp/README.md

   - Namespace (team or participant name)
 - An AWS account vended by AWS Workshop Studio

 Personal GitHub accounts are needed to add participants to an event organization team.
-It is recommended to create a new GitHub org specific to the Gamify event.
+It is recommended to create a new GitHub org specific to the GameDay event.

-### Contributors
+## Contributors

 See the [src](./src/) directory for source code of the following components:

+- The leaderboard HTTP service (Lambda HTTP function)
-- The leaderboard service
+- The leaderboard record service (Lambda SQS function)
-- Example SQS message to populate the AWS SQS queue
+- The leaderboard HTML frontend (leaderboard graph)